 End of journey facilities including showers, change rooms and lockers

-Trialling sit-stand workstations to reduce sedentary behaviour and providing employees with a range of tips and strategies to help them stand up, sit less and move more
+Sit-stand workstations to reduce sedentary behaviour and advice for employees to help them stand up, sit less and move more

 Warm Up for Work (a stretching program that can be utilised at any time of the day)

 Yoga and meditation classes